-If your business feels ‘stuck’ in a rut, it could be the business premises that are holding it back.
+If your business feels ‘stuck’ in a rut, it could be the business property that are holding it back.

-Expanding your business premises might feel like gigantic leap but it can be the catalyst your business needs.
-In a crowded market place and tough trading conditions, expanding your business premises may seem like a foolhardy thing to do.
+Expanding your business property might feel like gigantic leap but it can be the catalyst your business needs.
+In a crowded market place and tough trading conditions, expanding your business property may seem like a foolhardy thing to do.

 But as you will see, it can send a message to customers, clients and investors that your business is the place to go.

-Expanding business premises is a sign of success
+Expanding business property is a sign of success

 There is no doubt that any time any business makes a move to new premises or adds more space to their current one, it is a sign of success and that the business is growing, leaping from strength to strength.